 What is ‘Southeast Asian Haze’?

 Southeast Asia’s seasonal ‘haze’ problem stems from specific low-cost ‘slash and burn’ farming methods used by particular countries in the region.
 These methods typically involve the burning of trees and plants by farmers to prepare fields for cultivation.

-‘Slash and burn’ works by clearing land and creating a nutrient-rich layer of ash which helps to fertilize crops.
+‘Slash and burn’ works by clearing land and creating a nutrient-rich layer of ash that helps to fertilize crops.
 The long-term disadvantage to this method from a farming sustainability perspective is that the land remains fertile for just a few years.
 When the land becomes infertile, farmers have no option but to abandon the land and move to a new plot, endlessly repeating the ‘slash and burn’ process.

 A Trans-national Smoke Pollution Problem

 Long-term sustainability issues aside, ‘slash and burn’ farming methods release huge amounts of harmful chemical and particulate air pollution into the atmosphere, with trans-national consequences for air quality.

 Air pollution knows no regional or national borders, and the haze which results from these farming practices can measure hundreds of kilometers across, simultaneously blanketing multiple countries across the Southeast Asia region, Malaysia, Singapore, Thailand, Philippines, and more.

 The Devastating Public Health Cost of Southeast Asia’s Seasonal Haze

 Southeast Asian Haze is made up of high concentrations of PM2.5 which is easily suspended in wind currents for significant periods of time.
 This is a huge public health problem.
 As PM2.5 is small enough to be inhaled by humans, short-term exposure can worsen pre-existing asthma problems and other respiratory symptoms.